African black soap: History

 The origins of African black soap are traced to the Yoruba People of Nigeria.
 It is intertwined today with the cultural practices and natural resources of various West African ethnic groups.
 For instance, while some communities use shea butter, others incorporate palm oil into their soap-making processes.
 However, the use of shea butter in African black soap production dates back to the 14th century.
 Despite the name, African black soaps are rarely black with some of the highest-quality ones ranging from beige to dark brown.
 The earliest detailed account of African black soap appears in Awnsham Churchill's "A Collection of Voyages and Travels...," where it is noted that in the Senegambia region the Portuguese valued the soap, likely for its effectiveness.
 However, they refrained from introducing the soap to Portugal to avoid disrupting their local soap-making industry.

 Additionally, Dutch merchant and diplomat David van Nyendael provided accounts of soap-making on the Gold Coast (modern-day Ghana), where locals used palm oil, banana leaves, and wood ash.
 Nyendael noted that the soap-making techniques in the Gold Coast were very similar and differed little from the soap-making of the people of Benin in Nigeria, which according to James Welsh (an English explorer) had a fragrance of violet.
 Oral history in Ghana points out that they were taught this soap making by the Yoruba people.
 Today the soap is called Alata Semina in Ghana, which refers to Pepper Sellers soap, due to the peppers the Yoruba traders who taught them sold.
+It is also called Anago Semina, Anago being a Yoruba subgroup and another name for Yorubas.